Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Diagnostics

 A further diagnostic is to check whether the weights or their components balance the distribution of their targeted covariates to that of their intended target population (see Table \ref{tab:WeightProperties} for details).
-For the weights $\hat{\omega}^{(Z,N):Z}_{11^*}$, $\hat{\omega}^{(Z,N):N}_{11^*}$, $\hat{\omega}^{(Z,N)}_{1\blackdiamond 1^*}$, and $\hat{\omega}^{(Z,N)}_{1\diamond 1^*}$, provided that Eqn. \ref{eq:DiagnosticModelLambda} holds, we can assess whether they balance the $Z$ distribution of the $G=1$ group according to that of the artificial sample $\blacktriangle$ (i.e., the $G=1$ group where $Z$ randomly drawn from a model for $\lambda_0^Z$).
+For each expression of the interventional weights $\hat{\omega}^{(Z,N)}_{11^*}$ ((\ref{eq:Weight_Z_Model_PW}), (\ref{eq:Weight_N_Model_PW}), (\ref{eq:Weight_Z_Bridge_PW_2}), and (\ref{eq:Weight_N_Bridge_PW})), provided that (\ref{eq:DiagnosticModelLambda}) holds, we can assess whether they balance the $Z$ distribution of the $G=1$ sample according to that of the artificial sample $G=\blacktriangle$ (i.e., the $G=1$ sample where $Z$ is randomly drawn from a model for $\lambda_0^Z$).
 This idea is in the same spirit of the balance proposals discussed in \citet{nguyen2023causal}.
-A diagnostic to check the weights ability to balance covariate means according to their intended target distributions, as recommended in \citet{chattopadhyay2020balancing}), would be
+A diagnostic to check the weights ability to balance covariate means according to their intended target distributions, as recommended in \citet{chattopadhyay2020balancing}), is

 where $X_i$ is a covariate for individual $i$, $\textup {I}(\cdot)$ is the indicator function, and $analytic_i$ and $target_i$ refer to the individual's membership in the analytic and target populations, respectively.
-To compare across covariates, Eqn. \ref{eq:TargetBalance} could be divided by $X$'s \emph{unweighted} standard deviation in the target population.
+To compare across covariates, (\ref{eq:TargetBalance}) could be divided by $X$'s \emph{unweighted} standard deviation in the target population.